 Size of the carafe is also important, but we looked for plenty of variance when it came to this feature.
 Single serve drinkers who don’t want to mess with grinds and carafes will love the Keurig-like SS-10, while the DCC-450BK is ideal for travel, apartments, dorms and other small spaces where a larger coffeemaker just wouldn’t work.

 Speaking of carafes, we studied them as well.
 A good carafe has insulation to keep coffee warm as long as possible, while still being friendly to weary morning fingers and easy to clean in the case of coffee stains.
 Not all Cuisinart models use carafes, but we paid close attention to those that do.

 We also took into account overall design.
-Cuisinart’s latest models feature plenty of smooth, steel-tinted curves that are simple to clean and match other modern kitchen appliances well, and none of our top picks look particularly out of place compared to more traditionally designed coffee makers either.
+Cuisinart’s latest stainless steel models feature plenty of smooth, steel-tinted curves that are simple to clean and match other modern kitchen appliances well, and none of our top picks look particularly out of place compared to more traditionally designed coffee makers either.

 Related: Best Drip Coffee Maker

 Why You Should Buy a New Cuisinart Coffee Maker

 One of the useful things about Cuisinart’s coffeemaker brand is that there are many different models, suited for many different purposes.
 If you don’t have a coffee machine that’s specifically designed for how you use it, you deserve a new version.

 Do you like Keurig cups and single serve options?
 The SS-10 is perfect for you.
 Do you want a small coffeemaker for your loft but haven’t been able to find the right one?
 The DCC-450BK is ideal, just like the DGB-900BC is a great office-based model, and so on.